mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 title: Using Resource Groups
 ---

 You use resource groups to set and enforce CPU, memory, and concurrent transaction limits in Greenplum Database.
-After you define a resource group, you can then assign the group to one or more Greenplum Database roles in order to control the resources used by them.
+Once you define a resource group, you assign the group to one or more Greenplum Database roles in order to control the resources used by them.

-Greenplum Database uses Linux-based control groups for CPU resource management, and Runaway Detector for statistics, tracking and management of memory.

 When you assign a resource group to a role, the resource limits that you define for the group apply to all of the roles to which you assign the group.
 For example, the memory limit for a resource group identifies the maximum memory usage for all running transactions submitted by Greenplum Database users in all roles to which you assign the group.

+Greenplum Database uses Linux-based control groups for CPU resource management, and Runaway Detector for statistics, tracking and management of memory.

 When using resource groups to control resources like CPU cores, review the Hyperthreading note in [Hardware and Network](../install_guide/platform-requirements-overview.html#hardware-and-network-3).